allentown521/saladict-desktop-docs/vitepress/en/docs/faq.md

 - Solution

-  If you encounter a "Segmentation fault" or Saladict fails to start, please try adding the environment variable `WEBKIT_DISABLE_DMABUF_RENDERER=1` in `/etc/environment` (or any other place where environment variables can be set) to disable the use of DMABUF.
+  If you encounter a "Segmentation fault" or 沙拉翻译 fails to start, please try adding the environment variable `WEBKIT_DISABLE_DMABUF_RENDERER=1` in `/etc/environment` (or any other place where environment variables can be set) to disable the use of DMABUF.

 :::